loopold/cable-notes/README.md

 After changes and save file we use built-in *Source control* in VSCode.
 We can see our changes and make `git commit` directly from a little window on the top.
 ![drugi](img/cableNotes2.png)

 AND HERE is **the Main Feature**.
 Preview of changes.
 Log of commits.
 Excellent.
 You see who, when, what.
-You can siply turn back wrong decisions...
+You can simply turn back wrong decisions...
 ![trzeci](img/cableNotes3.png)

 ---